eckardto/flexible/README.md

 ```
 ## Features
-* Asynchronous friendly, and evented, API for building flexible, scalable, and distributed web crawlers.
+* Asynchronous friendly, and evented, API for easily building flexible, scalable, and distributed web crawlers.
 * An array based queue for small crawls, and a PostgreSQL based queue for massive, and efficient, crawls.
 * Uses a fast, lightweight, and forgivable, HTML parser to ensure proper document compatibility for crawling.
 * Component system; use different queues, a router (wildcards, placeholders, etc), and other components.